ferrucc-io/ferruccio/content/posts/techbro-meme.md

 I run with toe socks

-I do self retreats where I isolate for a certain amount of time and focus on something (This is now normalised)
+I do self isolation retreats where I isolate for a certain amount of time and focus on something (this is so cool that the whole world is copying me right now)

-**Hope this was fun to read.
-Email me at hi [at] ferrucc [dot] io with any feedback or ideas.**
+**Email me at hi [at] ferrucc [dot] io with any feedback or ideas.**